jr0senblum/erldyn/README.md

 The batch functions (batch_get_item/1 and batch_write_item/1) can return partial results.
-The unprocessed items will be resubmitted so these functions return a list of maps - one for each returned partial results.
+The unprocessed items will be resubmitted so these functions return a list of maps - one for each returned partial result.

-Exponentional back-off is used such that appropriate failures or partial results are retried according to the back-off algorithm, not to exceed one minute total for the opperation.
+Exponentional back-off is used such that appropriate failures, or partial results, are retried according to the back-off algorithm, not to exceed one minute total for the entire operation.

-All http opperations are PUTS and Version 4 of the Signature authorizaion header is used.
+All http operations are PUTS, and Version 4 of the Signature authorizaion header is used.